Converg3nce/matic-docs/docs/faq.md

 The following reasons reinforce the need of having Matic token

 ### Matic intends to be a general purpose scaling solution for public blockchains:
 We are starting out on Ethereum as our first base chain, but in the future Matic can be deployed on multiple base chains.
 There will be other basechains added soon, So it won’t make sense to have one currency (ether) to be used for paying fees on the sidechains.
 If there's an existential concern over any basechains future, having that basechains’ currency as native asset for the Matic network will cripple the scaling network.
 Therefore it is important to build the Staker ecosystem on Matic’s own network token.

 ### Appcoin security model:
-When the consensus participants have their stakes in Matic tokens, they have a strong economic disincentive to not act in the disinterest of the network.
-Eliminating dependency on Ethereum as if in future there’s some existential threat on Ethereum, Matic token holders and stakers can simply move to other blockchains like NEO and EOS.
-While if we allow people to stake only in Ether, then it makes us platform dependent.
-Since the PoS ecosystem requires high value stakes to safeguard the network, Staking in Ethereum or any other base chain would make it financially not viable for us to setup the base blockchain infrastructure.

-If your concern is about Developers, one of the pillars of our strategy is to keep the entry barrier for developers very low.We have made sure that all the dev tools, documentation works out of the box.
-It is no different than anyone developing on Ethereum, you can get free tokens from the testnet faucet and get developing, just like on Ethereum.
-You need Matic tokens only when you want to deploy on Matic Mainnet.
-There the gas fees is much lower, around 1/100th of a txn fee you will pay on Ethereum.
+Matic Network intends to enable Dapps to pay Matic network fees in Dapp-coins by abstracting a token swap mechanism using a liquidity pool like Kyber.
+The user simply uses her Dapp-coins to pay fees, in the background the Dappcoin is swapped for Matic tokens.
+Hence the DApp developers who want to provide a seamless user experience will help maintain a Matic Network liquidity pool.

 ### Seeding the network in nascent stages:
 It’s practically impossible to seed the system when there are little to no txns in the network at the start, as we cannot distribute Eth to the highly decentralized Validator layer and the block producers.
 Whilst with Matic tokens, we have provisioned a large percentage of tokens to be distributed for seeding block producer, checkpointer stakes and subsequently offer block rewards.
 This provision ensures that the stakers receive rewards even if the network takes some time to assume network effects.
 It is akin to why Block Mining rewards were kept for Bitcoin, stakers and block producers can be incentivized in this way to keep the network secure.

+If your concern is about Devs, one of the pillars of our strategy is to keep the entry barrier for devs very low.
+We have made sure that all the Ethereum dev tools work out of the box on Matic.
+In terms of the tokens needed for paying fees on testnet, it is no different for a developer developing on Ethereum.
+The dev gets free tokens for the testnet from a Matic faucet and gets going, just like it is on Ethereum.
+You need Matic tokens only when you want to deploy on Matic Mainnet, where the gas fee is much lower than Ethereum, around 1/100th of a txn fee you pay on Ethereum.

 ## What drives the use and demand for Matic tokens?